TomAtomCZ/PictureBundle/README.md

 - [x] breakpoints as param in template
 - [ ] cmd for batch converting
 - [x] converting of images other than assets (like from 'web/uploads', etc)
+- [x] helper for retrieving converted images in controller / cmd / service..